 The next dice rolls 4, so the shooter keeps on playing.
 He now rolls a nine and again nothing happens.
 His third roll is a charm and he gets six the hard way, meaning two threes.
 You have doubled your money again and now have $20.
 You get to decide whether to collect them or press on.

-There are also other bets you can make in a craps game.
-We mentioned come bet earlier.
-It is similar to pass line bet, only it can be placed after the first dice roll, once the point is established and the marker is set on.
+There are also other bets you can make in craps.
+The come bet is similar to pass line bet, but it can be placed after the first dice roll, once the point is established.
 There is also don’t come bet.

-Place bets are another type of bet you can make.
-When you play place bet on a specific number (4, 5, 6, 8, 9, or 10), you bet that number will come before seven.
+Place bets can be made on a specific number (4, 5, 6, 8, 9, or 10), where you bet that the number will come before seven.
 Place bets can be made after the come out roll.
-If you play place bet on 6 or 8, you should do it in %6 increments, while place bets of 4, 5, 9, and 10 should be made in $5 increments.
-This is done to account for place bets odds and house edge.
+When placing a bet on 6 or 8, it should be in $6 increments, while place bets of 4, 5, 9, and 10 should be made in $5 increments to account for odds and house edge.

-The field bet is made on a large field on the table near the edge.
-If the next roll after you place your bet is 2, 3, 4, 9, 10, 11, or 12, you win.
-If it is 5, 6, 7, or 8, you lose.
-At the first glance, this looks like one of the best strategies, as you have 7 winning numbers against just 4 losing ones.
-But if you look at the table of true odds below, you will see that the odds are actually 5 to 4 against you.
+The field bet is placed on a large field on the table near the edge.
+If the next roll is 2, 3, 4, 9, 10, 11, or 12, you win.
+If it’s 5, 6, 7, or 8, you lose.
+This may seem like a good strategy, as you have 7 winning numbers, but the odds are actually 5 to 4 against you.

 Best Craps Strategy